-Standards of Conduct
+Standards of conduct

-In concert with our mission, Western Reserve Care Solutions operates in an ethical and conscientious manner, adhering to laws and regulations in providing hospice care and services to the communities we serve.
+In concert with our mission, Hospice of the Western Reserve operates in an ethical and conscientious manner, adhering to laws and regulations in providing hospice care and services to the communities we serve.
 The agency will tolerate no fraud, waste or abuse in conducting our business or in delivering services to our patients and families.
 As an employee or volunteer of the agency, everyone has the responsibility to act in a manner which upholds the law, to actively participate in and promote compliance, and to report any activity they become aware of that violates any law or regulation.